pleasetrythisathome/pleasetrythisathome.github.io/billing.md

 # FAQ

-# I want you to be online during particular hours
+## I want you to be online during particular hours!

 Ok.
 Let's talk about what you need!
 Generally I've found this to not be an issue.
 Collaboration is super important, and I need it too!
+I generally find scheduling overlap time is most helpful in intentional blocks, as opposed to a full 8 hour work day.
+I'd much rather have a 1 hour daily session with a collaborator where we can both be prepared and give each other our full attention, than 12, 5 minute periods of unfocused interactions throughout the day.

-# So Misc is you wasting time?
+## So Misc is you wasting time?

 No. There are a million tasks that do not fit under pomodoros.
 Pomodoros are intended to be distraction free.
 This means no slack, no email - just the task at hand.
 The 5 minute break is not for answering emails, slack or anything else.
 It’s a break.
 It’s for standing up, stretching, doing a handstand, getting a breathe of fresh air!